In case you didn't get the memo, he's the fastest thing alive.

 Humble Pie: Sonic several times over after his arrogance screws up a mission.
 Sally is made to accept this at least once too.
 Usually subverted for Antoine, who never learns, though he accepts his mistakes in "Hooked On Sonics".

-In Name Only: The only thing this show has in common with the games is Sonic, Tails and Robotnik who, even then, barely resemble the games characters in personality and in Robotnik's case both personality and appearance.
+In Name Only: The only thing the show has in common with the games is Sonic, Tails, the rings, Buzzbombers, and Robotnik who, even then, barely resemble the games characters in personality and in Robotnik's case both personality and appearance.